DemLoVi/Portality/README.md

 After a few seconds the Python script will start working — just reload the page.

+## Usage

+You can change render mode between default and anaglyph by press Alt+1 and Alt+2, now this is a beta feature so it's may work unstable and not corectly

 🎉 Enjoy your “window to virtuality”!